blakebyer/blakebyer.com/docs/_posts/2025-07-30-statsintro.md

 where $$\mu$$ is the mean of the population, and $$\sigma$$ is the standard deviation of the population.

 The Z-score can help us describe the normal distribution in quantiles.
 The empirical rule (68-95-99.7 rule) of the normal distribution states that approximately 68% of the data falls within 1 SD of the mean, 95% within 2 SD, and 99.7% within 3 SD of the mean.

+## Looking Ahead ##
+I hope these few formulas help you understand how summary statistics are calculated.